NikolaiRadke/Schimpfolino/src/eeprom/README.md

 ![EEPROM with Arduino](https://www.nikolairadke.de/schimpfolino/eeprom_verbinden.jpg)

 **Wait!** Where is the **pull up resistor**?
-Yes indeed, I2C needs a pull up resistor, **4,7kOhm** between **SDA** and **VCC**.
+Yes indeed, I2C needs a pull up resistor, **4,7 kOhm** between **SDA** and **VCC**.
 But: The Arduino has an internal **20 kOhm** pull up resistor at every I/O pin.
 These are pulled up with every I2C connections when the standard library **Wire.h** is used.
 This is not the correct value but works reliable with slow connections.
 This is a very slow connection.
 But if you are unsure, add an externel pull up resistor.
 Schimpfolino's display finally has the missing resistors on board.

 ### Flashing the content